ParimiHarsha/Library-Management-System/README.md

     - Activate the conda environment using conda activate venv
     - Install `flask`, `mysql-connector-python` in that environment
-3. Navigate to the current directory in the terminal and run `python app.py` This should run the flask server locally and when we go to the localhost url we can play around with the web application.
+3. Navigate to the current directory in the terminal and run `python app.py`

+This should run the flask server locally and when we visit the localhost url we can play around with the web application.